tbonnair/Why-Diffusion-Models-Don-t-Memorize/Theory/README.md

 ## Codes for the theoretical section

 This repository contains the theoretical analysis and numerical experiments for the paper Why Diffusion Models Don't Memorize: The Role of Implicit Dynamical Regularization in Training by T. Bonnaire, R. Urfin, G. Biroli and M. Mézard.
+It contains the following codes.
+(In construction)

 ---